hennlab/snake-SNP_QC/README.md

 The config file requires three arguments:
 - dataset: the name of the dataset, must match the input genome studio scripts {dataset}.txt, {dataset}.xy.txt, {dataset}.rarevariants
 - dbsnp: path to the dbsnp file
-- legend: path to the illumina strand legend file
+- legend: path to the illumina 1000 genome legend file
+- strand: path to strand report

 Below is an example format for the config file: